baileyherbert/envato.js/README.md

 #### Look up a public collection

 Returns details of, and items contained within, a public collection.
+Returns `undefined` if the collection is not found.

 ```js
 let response = await client.catalog.getCollection(25043);